particle-iot/docs/src/content/en/guide/photon/start.md

 ---
-word: Start
-title: Getting started
+title: Getting started with the Photon
-order: 0
+template: docs.hbs
 ---

 Your New Photon